 Expanding to Provide for Single Mothers and Their Children

-The Mission also expanded to include our Champa House outreach after the Foothill Capital Corporation of Dallas donated the building in 1988.
+The Mission also expanded to include Champa House after the Foothill Capital Corporation of Dallas donated the building in 1988.
 After intense renovation, this facility, located at 2544 Champa Street, now offers transitional housing and participation in the New Life Program to nine single mothers and their children.

 Expanding to Provide Administrative and Program Support, Food, Clothing, and Furniture

-Expanding to Provide More Transitional Housing
+Expanding to Provide More Transitional Programs

 Expanding to Provide More Overnight Shelter